telas100/asynchronous_server_technology/README.md

 ## Project scripts

-npm run start -> Run nodemon for the project
+npm run start => Run nodemon for the project

-npm run test  -> Run the unit test for the project
+npm run test  => Run the unit test for the project

+## Notes
+- For now, data is not serialized and is reset whenever the redis server is restarted